 During the year ended December 31, 2021, before share split, 6,411 common shares were issued (equivalent of 32,055 common shares after share split) and 1,775,320 treasury shares were delivered from the share-based payment program as described in Note 15 Share capital.
 During the year ended December 31, 2021, the Group received cash payments for the shares that were delivered to employees as of December 31, 2021.
-During the year ended December 31, 2020, i.e. before share split - 176,009 common shares were issued resulting from the equity-settled stock option program.

-Other than the share-based payment arrangements described above, as a result of the acquisition that took place on July 16, 2020, the Group accounts for the earn-out consideration payable in shares dependent on performance condition and the continuing employment condition as a share-based payment for the sellers of Double Star Oy.
+Other than the share-based payment arrangements described above, in a result of the acquisition that took place on July 16, 2020, the Group accounted for the earn-out consideration payable in shares dependent on a performance condition and a continuing employment condition as a share-based payment for the sellers of Double Star Oy.
+On February 21, 2022, 23,046 treasury shares were delivered to the former owners of Double Star Oy as presented in Note 15 Share capital.
+As at December 31, 2022, it is not expected that additional shares, except for those delivered, would vest under earn-out consideration.